 You can read the package of cat food that you prefer to figure out how much you need to feed your cat.
 Also, if you are using a combination of dry and wet foods, you’ll need to calculate the total for each type so you know how much to offer your cat.
 Most dry foods contain about 300 calories per cup, so most adult cats will need a bit less than a cup of food per day.
 Six to eight ounces of wet food would be the equivalent number of calories, depending on the brand.

 Another option is to have a company like NomNomNow calculate how much fresh food you should feed your cat.
 They take into account your cat’s current weight, her target weight, and her age to determine how much food she should have at each meal.
 Then they package it up and deliver it right to your door.
+Shipping is FREE and you can get 20% off your first order.

 Is Your Cat Pregnant or Nursing?